 Some dreams are deeper than others

 There are dreams that are merely an impression of what is currently going on in life but there are others that come straight from the soul.
 These are the ones that leave us feeling shaken and leave a greater imprint on our minds and bodies.

 Psychotherapists have accepted dream work as part of our spiritual heritage and believe that one use it to guide them in their conscious life.

-Dr. David Meyers has is trained in experiential psychotherapies.
+Dr. David Myers has is trained in experiential psychotherapies.
 He is a big believer in the complexity of our life stories and how they shape us as people.
-Through his psychotherapy sessions in Birmingham, Meyers takes his patients through a journey of their inner-self so they can become better versions of themselves and rediscover peace.
+Through his psychotherapy sessions in Birmingham, Myers takes his patients through a journey of their inner-self so they can become better versions of themselves and rediscover peace.

-Dr. David Meyers provides psychotherapy in Birmingham and relationship counseling for patients in Birmingham, Georgia, Alabama and Mississippi.
+Dr. David Myers provides psychotherapy in Birmingham and relationship counseling for patients in Birmingham, Georgia, Alabama and Mississippi.